 Bio

-Since 2007, Cliff has served as an adjunct professor at the UA Little Rock Bowen School of Law, where he teaches Real Estate Finance and Real Estate Transactions.
-He has testified before the Arkansas General Assembly on numerous occasions and has been appointed three times as a Special Associate Justice of the Arkansas Supreme Court.
+He has served as an adjunct professor at the University of Arkansas at Little Rock William H. Bowen School of Law since 2007, teaching Real Estate Finance and Real Estate Transactions, and has been appointed multiple times as a Special Associate Justice of the Arkansas Supreme Court.

 Recognition